nikhil174/highLevelDesign/cachingdeepdive.md

 - **Cache-Aside (Lazy Loading)**: Data is loaded into the cache only when requested.

   Pros:
-  - Simple
+  - increased fault tolerance
-  - Reduces cache pollution
-  - Only hot data cached
+  - flexible data models

   Cons:
-  - First read is slow (cache miss)
-  - Possible cache stampede
+  - stale data

 - **Read-Through**: Cache sits in front of the database and loads data automatically on cache miss.

   Pros:
-  - Transparent to application
-  - Consistent cache population
+  - no stale data

   Cons:
-  - More complex
-  - May add latency on miss
+  - cache Failure (all request goes through cache)
+  - less flexibility (db and cache should have same data)

 **Write Caching Strategies**
 - **Write-Aside (Lazy Write)**: Application writes data to the database and then invalidates or updates the cache.

   Pros:
-  - Simple
+  - faster writes
-  - Avoids stale cache
+  - cache independence (increased fault tolerance)
-  - No risk of data loss in cache

   Cons:
-  - Cache may be empty after write
-  - Extra logic needed in application
+  - slower reads
+  - stale data

 - **Write-Through**: Data is written to both cache and database at the same time.

   Pros:
-  - Data consistency
+  - no stale data
-  - Simple recovery
+  - faster reads

   Cons:
   - Slower writes
-  - Higher write amplification
+  - cache dependency

 - **Write-Back (Write-Behind)**: Data is written to cache first, then asynchronously to the database.

   Pros:
-  - Fast writes
+  - Faster writes
-  - Reduces DB load
+  - Faster reads

   Cons:
-  - Risk of data loss on cache failure
+  - Risk of data loss
-  - Eventual consistency
+  - cache dependency